 Publications and Research work

 To pursue my love for computers and how they work, I have pursued research in the fields of procedural content generation, virtual and augmented reality, and game theory.

 My work in the field of game theory is published as a paper titled Agent-Based Performance Analysis of Strategic Algorithms in Prisoner’s Dilemma in the International Journal of Multimedia and Ubiquitous Engineering Vol.11 No.2 (2016).

 I have also contributed to the publication of a research chapter titled Research Analysis of Development Pipelines in Augmented and Virtual Reality Technologies in a book titled Big Data Analytics for Satellite Image Processing and Remote Sensing published by IGI Global in March 2018.

-With the help and support of a talented team of friends and fellow students, I have worked with numerous student clubs, chapters and development groups on a variety of projects.
+With the help and support of a talented team of friends, I have worked with numerous student clubs, chapters, and development groups on a variety of projects.
 Below are a few student bodies and events I was involved with.

 Computer Society of India